hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 less ecosystems.txt
 ```

-One common usage for `sed` is to replace `pattern` with `replacement`.
+In bioinformatics the most common usage for `sed` is to replace `pattern` with `replacement`.
 The syntax for doing this is:

 ```
 # DON'T RUN